Control of the Historical Narrative

 History is determined by those who write it

 It is a long-accepted truth that the history of war is written by the winners.
 This is not simply a matter of stories from the battlefield but can also be reflected in the race to establish one’s own personal perspective in print.
 The history of the Second World War is littered with autobiographies and biographies which have been accepted as accurate historical sources as if the very act of seeing them on the printed page gives them a validity.
-This is especially true in the secret world of intelligence and special operations where for decades it was impossible to corroborate the early stories of heroism and derring-do.
+This is especially true in the secret world of intelligence and special operations where for decades, before the release of primary documents to the National Archives, it was impossible to corroborate the early stories of heroism and derring-do.

 Such stories can encourage an emotional investment in the events of recent history by chroniclers that perhaps have, or at least feel, a second generation connection to events or people.
 Nowhere is this more true than the history of secret organisations such as the Special Operations Executive (SOE) or the Auxiliary Units.
+In the case of the SOE and commando operations , their history has often seemed to be driven more by admiration for audacity, individual heroism and suffering than a cold assessment of the strategic results.
+The early history of the Auxiliary Units was driven by a nationalism in which the media sought a British equivalent of the now famous French Resistance and planted this context into the minds of many veterans when they later felt able to tell their stories.
+The concept of them being 'the British Resistance' was then accepted almost without question in subsequent publications.
 Such influences can only be dissipated by the passage of time, when history can, perhaps, be re-evaluated by a more dispassionate generation.
 In the meantime, however, legends are promulgated across the internet by sometimes passionate supporters, and their electronic image is now equally accepted as indisputable fact, by a growing audience who expect to receive instant answers from web-sites or social media, rather than by assessing for themselves the less immediately-accessible published research and argument.
 An on-line query on a topic on a Facebook page is likely to receive an instant flood of opinion, some informed and some not (but all expressed in equally confident tone), whilst the referenced answer might already be lying within a text in your local library or purchasable as an e-book or in printed form.

-One of the best known figures in Second World War special operations is Colin Gubbins, who became head of the legendary Special Operations Executive (SOE).
+Colin Gubbins is one of the best known figures in the history of British special operations, who became head of the legendary Special Operations Executive (SOE).
 Such is the aura that has been created around him that barely a word of criticism has been published about his story.
 Yet during the war itself he was viewed with suspicion, viewed as being overly-ambitious and even by one contemporary as ‘evil’.

 Having already cultivated a reputation as an expert in guerrilla warfare theory (through the seminal 1939 pamphlets The Art of Guerrilla Warfare and Partisan Leader’s Handbook), he left MI(R) to command the new GHQ Auxiliary Units.
 Having by now cultivated the reputation of an expert on guerrilla warfare and with MI(R) having tried to advise foreign General Staffs on how to organise irregular warfare, this should have been an opportunity to put the principles of MI(R) to the test.
 Yet curiously Gubbins initially floundered in deciding how to organize the Auxiliary Units.
 He accepted the War Office view that they were to be a uniformed guerrilla force to support the field army in the event of invasion rather than a longer-term resistance organization but it took a month to arrive at what became the classic system of patrols operating from hidden operational bases.
 Once the main threat of invasion in 1940 had passed, he moved into the new SOE, which needed a senior army officer to try to improve relations with the War Office.
 In SOE he initially found he had an impressive title as Director of Operations, but limited real power, and was not even given an office in their Baker Street HQ.
 He steadily built up his portfolio of responsibilities and in 1943 finally became head of SOE.
 He re-introduced some of the para-military principles of MI(R) and was able to improve the working relationship with the War Office and theatre commanders, which would be critical for establishing the reputation of SOE during the D Day campaign.
 But he was also in charge during SOE’s greatest lapse in security when it failed to realise its wireless networks in Holland had been penetrated by German Intelligence, sending many agents to their deaths.